Arvintian/madara/README.md

 ### Response

 The return value from a view function is automatically converted into a [werkzeug response](https://werkzeug.palletsprojects.com/en/1.0.x/wrappers/#werkzeug.wrappers.Response) for you.
-If the return value is a dict, jsonify() is called to produce a response, which will serialize any supported JSON data type and set mimetype to application/json.
+If the return value is a dict, which will serialize any supported JSON data type and set mimetype to application/json.

 ### Blueprint